Practice Area

 Success Story

-Claims Alleged: Dog Bite Liability, Commercial Landlord Liability, and Negligence The Overview: Seattle Partner Brian Schiewe and Associate Rachel O’Hanlon recently prevailed on a motion for summary judgment in a high exposure matter involving a vicious dog attack.
-Brian and Rachel’s clients…
+Claims Alleged: Dog Bite Liability, Commercial Landlord Liability, and Negligence The Overview: Seattle Partner Brian Schiewe and his associate recently prevailed on a motion for summary judgment in a high exposure matter involving a vicious dog attack.
+Brian’s clients were an apartment…

 Read more »